Skip to content

 Local 7B (no SM) 4,000–32,000 tokens 4,000–32,000 tokens Local 0

 Key insight: The effective context window is no longer a model property — it is an infrastructure property.
 Upgrading from a 7B to a 70B model does not increase the recall range.
-Enabling Tier-2 Semantic Memory does, for any model.
+Enabling Tier-2 Semantic Memory does, for any model; the CC tool path's Tier-3 Context Index and Summarization-on-Drop (see below) extend this further to large per-request system_prompt content (codebases, documents) and long CC sessions.

 Accuracy comparison at different depths